Home Page-2

 Return: (Please write your name or student number on each page.)

-- Read the Focus Page (Spelling word for this week)
+- Read the Focus Page (Spelling word for this Wednesday's assessment)

 Birthday Week: